rjwilson-LASP/PSH/README.md

 ## Solution

 These are Community Codes for Planetary Spherical Harmonic Internal Field codes, in [**MATLAB**](https://www.mathworks.com/products/matlab.html), [**IDL**](https://www.l3harrisgeospatial.com/Software-Technology/IDL) and [**Python 3**](https://www.python.org/).
 These are platform independent, and should work on PC, Mac or Linux.
-These are essentially the same code translated in to the three languages, with our testing so far, the 3 languages give the same results to less than 10<sup>-11</sup> nT (rounding errors).
+These are essentially the same code translated into the three languages, with our testing so far, the 3 languages give the same results to less than 10<sup>-11</sup> nT (rounding errors).

 Just download the particular file you want (language, particular model, and if Cartesian (xyz) or Spherical (rtp)) to your local directory, and run.
 No 'install' required and each code is independent.
 They can be run with scalar inputs, or with 1D vector inputs.
 For MATLAB, the 1D vector must be a column vector not a row vector (while the code could check and transpose, if necessary, that would slow it down.)
 For Python, you must have NumPy installed and the inputs can be a list or NumPy array.